Reporting Crime and Other Emergencies

-After filling in as much information as possible, click on “Submit” and the report is emailed to UNC Police’s Criminal Investigations Division (CID).
+After filling in as much information as possible, click on “Submit” and the report is emailed to UNC Police’s Criminal Investigations Division.
 The report is identified only by a unique, randomly generated number.
 The same number is also displayed for printing purposes.
-If the party making the report wishes to contact UNC Police again about the same crime, they should reference the number of the previous report to enable the Criminal Investigations Division to add the new information to the file.
+If the party making the report wishes to contact UNC Police again about the same crime, they should reference the number of the previous report to enable the Criminal Investigations Division to add new information to the file.

-UNC Police follows up on each Silent Witness report as appropriate, based upon the timeliness and substantiation of information provided, to determine if the incident represents an ongoing threat to the campus community.
-If the investigating officer determines that the reported incident occurred and that it has not previously been reported, the officer will complete an incident report.
+UNC Police follows up on each Silent Witness report as appropriate, based upon the timeliness of the report and substantiation of information provided, to determine if the incident represents an ongoing threat to the campus community.
+If the investigating officer determines the reported incident occurred and that it has not previously been reported, the officer will complete an incident report.
 Reports filed in this manner are counted and disclosed in the annual crime statistics for the institution.

-With Smart911, any time an emergency call is made from a phone registered with a personalized Safety Profile, the 911 systems recognize that phone number and automatically displays the caller’s profile on the screen of the dispatcher who receives the call.
+With Smart911, any time an emergency call is made from a phone registered with a personalized Safety Profile, the 911 systems recognize the phone number and automatically displays the caller’s profile on the screen of the dispatcher who receives the call.

 A Smart911 profile contains photos, physical descriptions, details about the user’s place of residence and work, and medical information.
 Users can personalize their Smart911 profile, sharing any or all of the uploaded information.

 To help the campus community remain safe, both on and off campus, the University provides the Carolina Ready app that turns cellphones into personal safety devices.